-Dr. Shafer provides psychotherapy groups for women, and persons in recovery from their addictions.
-The Psychotherapy Groups provide insight and support outside of/or in addition to family and friends.
-Here, shift happens with people who have your back.
-At her office everything that is discussed in group is confidential.
+Dr. Shafer provides psychotherapy groups for women, men, and persons in recovery from addiction.
+The Psychotherapy Groups provide insight and support outside of/or in addition or instead of family and friends.
+Here in the groups, shift happens with people who have your back.
+At her office in the group room everything that is discussed is confidential.
 Members can share without concern about being judged, talked about, or competing with one another.
 Each group provides a private, supportive, and comforting community to address and disclose personal issues they feel they may not or cannot discuss elsewhere.
-In the co-ed addiction recovery group, and in the women's groups, members meet to address issues about trauma, domestic violence, work, mood swings, aging, parenting, trust, legal problems, divorce, new life partner, and being alone.
+In all the groups, members meet to address issues about trauma, domestic violence, work, mood imbalance, aging, parenting, betrayals, legal problems, relationships,

-In the Addiction Recovery Group, members are encouraged to attend 12 step meetings, but it is not required.
+In the Addiction Recovery Group, the members are encouraged to attend 12 step meetings, but it is not required.
 The members of the co-ed recovery group are all working a program of recovery that they choose and are adhering to a program of abstinence.
-They meet to address issues related to codependency, what behaviors or actions to take when triggered to refrain from the use drugs and alcohol, engage in disordered eating, gambling, sex and porn addiction, gaming, shopping and Internet addiction.
+They meet to address issues related to codependency, or what behaviors or actions to make when triggered.
+The addictions addressed in the Recovery Group include support to refrain from the use drugs and alcohol, engage in disordered eating, gambling, sex and porn addiction, gaming, shopping and Internet addiction, and codependency.

 In all of the groups members have each other's contact information and are encouraged to use the phone and get together if they wish.

 All Groups are from 6-7:30pm.
 For more information and to register please call: 561-799-6789

 Zoom appointments for individual and group psychotherapy are available by special request